home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 In the spring, some greenfinches remained to nest in the laurel hedge and elsewhere on the plot.
 After the end of the breeding season, around August, numbers dropped right down and stayed very low during the autumn, when the species was effectively absent.
 Presumably post-breeding flocks formed elsewhere.
 In some winters small flocks have foraged on the ground on short grass within the plot.

-Winter 2019/20 -- the roost failed to form.
+In winter 2019/20 the roost failed to form.
 The laurel hedge was severely cut back in autumn 2019, removing essential cover.
 A few greenfinches collected in laurel trees near Wensum Pools, but numbers were smaller than at Hillside House in previous years.

 goldfinchEncounter rates for goldfinch

-Breeds successfully in the area, forming postbreeding flocks of 40+ on H.H. plot.
+Breeds successfully in the area, including in the hedges on Hillside House plot.
+Postbreeding flocks of 40+ are often on and round the plot.

 Nationally this species is relatively stable or increasing and is of low concern.